cserteGT3/PropertyFiles.jl/README.md

 [![Build Status](https://travis-ci.com/cserteGT3/PropertyFiles.jl.svg?branch=master)](https://travis-ci.com/cserteGT3/PropertyFiles.jl)
 [![codecov.io](http://codecov.io/github/cserteGT3/PropertyFiles.jl/coverage.svg?branch=master)](http://codecov.io/github/cserteGT3/PropertyFiles.jl?branch=master)

-This package implements properties and property files inspired by [Java](https://docs.oracle.com/en/java/javase/12/docs/api/java.base/java/util/Properties.html).
+This small package implements properties and property files inspired by [Java](https://docs.oracle.com/en/java/javase/12/docs/api/java.base/java/util/Properties.html).
-The Properties class only handles string keys and string values, therefore this package does that too.
+Replicating it's functionality the package only handles string keys and string values.
-Advantage is saving/loading the files is easy-peasy, downside that the user must parse/convert the strings into other types.
+Advantage is that saving the files is easy-peasy, downside that the user must parse/convert the strings into other types.
+The intended use covers mostly "basic" types like strings, integers, floats, but the package does not restrict the use of other types.

 ## Installation